signavio/tech-blog/_posts/2017-04-12-final-thesis-gisa.md

 ---
-title: "Application improvement through the eyes of the user"
+title: "Application usability improvements through the eyes of the user"
 description: "Taking a closer look at the user interface in Signavio Workflow Accelerator"
 tags: usability, user observation
 author: Gisa Klement